RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

         - dismissal of a Prime Minister.
           - Multiple uses, see whitlam incident
   - SCOPE OF EXECUTIVE POWER
-    -  s 61 charges Executive with the administration and implementation “of the laws of the Commonwealth”, namely the statutes enacted by the Commonwealth Parliament.
+    -  s 61 charges Executive with the administration and implementation "of the laws of the Commonwealth", namely the statutes enacted by the Commonwealth Parliament.
-      - the executive is often delegated power to enact binding subordinate legislation, often called “rules”, “regulations” or “delegated legislation”.
+      - the executive is often delegated power to enact binding subordinate legislation, often called "rules", "regulations" or "delegated legislation".
 - Inherent executive power: The common law
   - Prerogative Power def
     - residue of arbitrary authority which at any given time is legally left in the of the Crown AKA